By Foluke Ajayi, Head of Neighbourhood Management (London) at Network Homes

 We didn’t receive a court date until the middle of 2021, when the lockdown restrictions were ending.
 The time it takes the court to make decisions can vary.
 In this instance, neighbours wanted to remain anonymous, and the tenant denied the allegations that were made against them.

 This resulted in a longer court process and the need for a new court date to gather and review evidence.
 By the second court hearing, we were able to get witnesses to support our eviction case against the tenant resulting in the judge granting us possession of the property.

 We then experienced further delays with evicting the tenant as they appealed the decision which meant we had to return to court for the Judge to hear the appeal.
 This was frustrating for residents.

 In all cases of anti-social behaviour where it’s reached a stage that we have no choice but to evict a tenant, we aim to do this as quickly as possible.
 However, we do have to follow the legal process to evict a tenant, and this is where we sometimes experience delays which are out of our control.

-At the appeal, the Judge granted us possession of the property and the tenant had 14 days to leave.
-As the tenant did not leave, we had to apply for a bailiff warrant and police assistance to remove the tenant from the property which again created delays.
+At the appeal, the judge granted us possession of the property and the tenant had 14 days to leave.
+As the tenant didn’t leave, we had to apply for a bailiff warrant and police assistance to remove the tenant from the property which again created delays.
 In July this year, the tenant was finally evicted from the property and the neighbours are now living a peaceful life in their homes.